Table of Contents

 1. Facial Nerve Injury

 The loss of voluntary muscle movement in an infant’s face due to pressure on the facial nerve just before or after birth is known as facial nerve palsy.
-Facial nerve injury may be either due to forceps negligence during childbirth or may be due to smaller pelvis of the mother impacting pressure on the newborn’s facial nerves.
+Facial nerve injury may be either due to forceps negligence during childbirth or may be due to the smaller pelvis of the mother impacting pressure on the newborn’s facial nerves.

 2. Hypoxic Ischemic Encephalopathy (HIE)

 Hypoxia is a brain injury caused by oxygen deprivation to the brain causing destruction of the brain cells.
-It may be caused due to pregnancy complications or due to medical negligence during the labor.
+It may be caused due to pregnancy complications or due to medical negligence during labor.
 HIE may lead to further health issues in infants like epilepsy, developmental delay, motor impairment, neurodevelopmental delay, and cognitive impairment.

 3. Cerebral Palsy